 When he was old enough to get his hands on his first tape recorder, he started recording, and soon was cutting and splicing and making strange landscapes out of found sound.
 He refined his technique over the years, branching out into modular synthesis and modern digital sampling, always working on a balance between telling stories with words and building pictures out of pure sound, with lots of crossover as words were broken down into noises and cut and diced and recontextualized into new forms.

 In the eighties, Joe began to experiment with form and context with his R-A-M-P project, a series of location-based performances that included an illegal satellite uplink and an ill-advised attempt to actually ring the Liberty Bell in a musical context, but he started to find a more coherent focus in 1991, when he began to write the sprawling script of a one-man show, This Nonstop March Around the World.
-When the actual performance time passed fourteen hours and the topics of the script had drifted far afield of his original concept, he reluctantly admitted that the project was out of control and technically impossible to present without substantial funding and a crowd of theater techs.
+When the actual performance time passed fourteen hours and the topics of the script had drifted far afield of his original concept, he reluctantly conceded that the project was out of control and technically impossible to present without substantial funding and a herd of expensive theater techs.

 Taking the failure as an opportunity, Joe used the skills and techniques he’d gained in the meticulous construction of This Nonstop March… and went on to concentrate on smaller, self-contained performances, emerging with a minimalist exploration of dream life, titled “A Troubled Sleep,” which he performed to popular acclaim at Loyola’s McManus Theater in 1996.
 A wacky, but loving, tribute to his grandmother, “Easy Listening in Baltimore,” followed a year later at Slayton House in Columbia, MD, and he performed “This Nonstop March,” a small-scale exploration of the themes present in the now-abandoned piece, at Baltimore’s First Unitarian Church in 1998.